Corruption in Lithuania: International rankings

-According to Transparency International's 2024 Corruption Perceptions Index, Lithuania ranked 32nd among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+According to Transparency International's 2025 Corruption Perceptions Index, Lithuania ranked 28th among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
 The Index scores countries on a scale from 0 ("highly corrupt") to 100 ("very clean") and then ranks the countries by score.
-Lithuania's 2024 rank was based on a score of 63.
-For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom) was 90, the average score was 64 and the worst score was 41.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+Lithuania's 2025 rank was based on a score of 65.
+For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.) was 89, the average score was 64 and the worst score was 40.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie).